coderefinery/git-intro/content/guide.md

 ## Installation reminders for each day

-- Day 1: git configuration
+- Day 1: Git configuration
-- Day 2: need SSH set up (if you don't, sharing repositories online will be demo)
+- Day 2: SSH set up (if you don't, sharing repositories online will be demo)

 ## Why we teach this lesson